Raji2910/MedClinic/README.md

 # MedClinic

-MedClinic is a React-based front desk management project built as a task for Pfactorial.
+MedClinic is a React-based front desk management project built as a task for Pfactorial technologies private ltd.

 # 📌 About

 MedClinic is a React front desk management app with a login page, month/day calendar views, and appointment management features.
 Users can add, edit, and delete appointments linked to patients and doctors, with data stored in localStorage.
 Built using React, Vite, React Router v6+, and styled mainly with Bootstrap (royal blue & white theme).
 Responsive design: month view on desktop and single day view on mobile, with dark/light mode toggle.

 ## ✨ Features

 - Patient registration form
 - Appointment booking interface
 - Responsive design
 - Component-based architecture for scalability

 ## ⚙️ Tech Stack

 - React
 - Vite
 - CSS (custom or framework)